 Lee Gallery, 1-101 Lee Hall, Clemson University, 323 Fernow Street, Clemson.
-Jan.
-26 - Mar.
+Through Mar.
 8 - "As Good As Gold: 50 Years Of The MFA At Clemson".
-A reception will be held on Jan.
-26, from 5-7pm.
 Clemson University's Master of Fine Arts program is celebrating a half-century of art and learning with a three-part exhibition featuring a wide variety of art from its graduates and receptions featuring reflections from notable alumni and supporters of the MFA program.
 "Celebrating the 50-year anniversary of our MFA program in visual arts fills me with immense pride and excitement," said Kathleen Thum, associate professor and MFA graduate program coordinator.
-"This milestone allows us to honor and witness the incredible successes of our alumni, achieved over five decades, while also looking forward to the promising future ahead."
+"This milestone allows us to honor and witness the incredible successes of our alumni, achieved over five decades. while also looking forward to the promising future ahead."
 Hours: Mon.-Thur., 9am- Noon, then 1-4:30pm.
 Contact: Denise Woodward-Detrich, Lee Gallery Director by calling 864-656-3883 or at